sensible-hq/sensible-docs/readme-sync/v0/best-practices/5000 - guides/2000 - troubleshoot.md

 You can inspect a line to see:

-- the extracted text (this text might not match the text in the rendered PDF)
+- the extracted text (this text might not match the text in the rendered document)
 - dimensions of the line boundaries
 - which fields interact with that line: